Teichalm (Teichalmsee) - Gerlerkogel (past Gerlerkreuz)

 Path description:

 On the south side of the expanded parking lot, a macadam road branches off towards the west, marked with signs for Gerlerkreuz and Tyrnauer Alm.
-The road splits after a few steps, and we continue sharply left (slightly right towards Tyrnauer Alm).
+The road splits after a few steps, and we continue sharply left (slightly right Tyrnauer Alm).
 The path ahead leads us along a gently sloping macadam road, offering beautiful views of the mountains above Teichalm and guiding us through expansive pastures.
 After some time, the path splits again, and we continue straight on a rougher road (slightly right on a cart track to the cottage Gerlerkogelhütte), which continues to ascend gently.
 When we enter the forest a little further, we climb somewhat steeper, and at a small crossing, we turn sharply right (left Angerwirt).
 A little further, we cross a grazing fence, then walk along the fence to a crossing by the cross Gerlerkogelkreuz.

 Here we leave the marked path and continue right, where through the pasture we steeply ascend towards the nearby summit, to which we ascend in a few minutes of additional walking.